 at Grace Church and in 2004-2005 at a PCA church in San Francisco,

 where the women attending named themselves the Covenant Sisters.
-Christ
+Chris

 has a BA from Nebraska Wesleyan University, and has taken master’s